 World War Zed

 It has been ten years since Victory in Britain (VB) day was declared.
-Although other parts of the world have taken longer to celebrate their own victories against the Zombie hoards, there are still some parts of the world that are yet to convince the reformed UN that they have fully eradicated the menace of the Infected.
-Some areas probably never will; some cannot as there is no-one left to declare that they have won.
+Although other parts of the world have taken longer to celebrate their own victories against the Zombie hoards, there are still some nations of the world who are yet to convince the reformed UN that they have fully eradicated the menace of the Infected.
+Some areas probably never will, and some simply cannot as there is no-one left there to declare they have won.

 One day perhaps we will declare it for them.
-Until that day, the Zombie infested White Zones remain and we must continue re-building that which was lost during the ten years of hell that almost brought about the extinction of the human race.
+Until that day the Zombie infested White Zones remain, and we must continue re-building what was lost during the ten years of hell that almost brought about the extinction of the human race.

-As part of my work for the United Nations I am lucky enough to be one of the few in this post‑war world that enjoy the benefits of travel.
-Because of this, I have met many different people from all walks of life and in many different countries.
+As part of my work for the United Nations, I am lucky enough to be one of the few in this post‑war world who enjoy the benefits of world travel.
+Because of this, I have met many different people from all walks of life in many different countries.

 The one thing they have in common is that they survived.